tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/historian-tampering.md

 ## Event log deletion

-Stedin's historian, e-terra's SQL Server historian, maintains time-series records of process values (voltages, currents, frequencies, transformer temperatures) and system events (alarms, operator commands, device state changes).
-These records are the forensic trace of what happened on Stedin's network.
+The portrait's historian, e-terra's SQL Server historian, maintains time-series records of process values (voltages, currents, frequencies, transformer temperatures) and system events (alarms, operator commands, device state changes).
+These records are the forensic trace of what happened on the network.
 Incident investigation typically starts by pulling event logs from the historian and examining the sequence of events preceding the failure.
 The historian's audit capabilities determine how a compromise is detected and what evidence remains.

 An attacker who can delete or modify the historian records could erase evidence of their actions.
 For instance, if an attacker commands a SIPROTEC or SEL protection relay to increase its current threshold (a configuration change that